itsphily/qualitative_coding_agent/final_markdown_files/04_Malaria_Consortium/01_Summaries/2021 GiveWell Summary.md

 ## Malaria Consortium's spending on SMC programs

-Between January and December 2019, Malaria Consortium spent about $22.2 million in GiveWell-directed funds.46 $8.1 million (37%) on SMC drugs, along with freight and procurement costs. $8.5 million (38%) on SMC implementation (including planning for SMC campaigns, training of supervisors and CDs, administration of SMC drugs, community engagement, and monitoring and evaluation, including coverage surveys). $2.7 million (12%) on staff and travel costs. $0.2 million (1%) on research,47 communications, and advocacy.48 $2.6 million (12%) on overhead costs.
+Between January and December 2019, Malaria Consortium spent about $22.2 million in GiveWell-directed funds.46

+$8.1 million (37%) on SMC drugs, along with freight and procurement costs

+$8.5 million (38%) on SMC implementation (including planning for SMC campaigns, training of supervisors and CDs, administration of SMC drugs, community engagement, and monitoring and evaluation, including coverage surveys)

+$2.7 million (12%) on staff and travel costs

+$0.2 million (1%) on research,47 communications, and advocacy48

+$2.6 million (12%) on overhead costs

 Of this $22.2 million, Malaria Consortium spent $11 million (50%) in Nigeria, $5.4 million (24%) in Burkina Faso, and $4.4 million (20%) in Chad--or 53%, 26%, and 21% respectively, with above-country spending allocated proportionally across countries.49

 For prior work, we have also seen spending data from the pilot and scale-up of SMC in northern Nigeria,50 from 2016 for the ACCESS-SMC program,51 and from 2017 and 2018 for programs supported by GiveWell-directed funds.52

-We also provide some information on the estimated cost per child covered of Malaria Consortium-supported SMC programs below.
+We also provide some information on the estimated cost per child covered of Malaria Consortium-supported SMC programs **below**.

 # Malaria Consortium's role in SMC programs

-Malaria Consortium's SMC work varies by country, but in general includes the following activities.53 Determining the quantity of drugs needed, procurement of drugs, and international shipping.54 Procurement and distribution of other SMC commodities.55 Funding distributions, including in-country storage and transportation of drugs and payments to front-line distributors to compensate them for the time they spend on the program.
-Technical assistance and logistical support for training SMC implementers, targeted supervision, community engagement and social and behavior change, drug safety, and review of prior implementation and revisions to procedures.
-Financial management and oversight, including disbursing funds to local organizations, Ministries of Health, and/or CDs, collecting and validating receipts, and preparing financial reports.
-Developing training and supervision materials and training staff at various levels.56 Monitoring and evaluation, including direct observation of program activities by Malaria Consortium staff, funding and coordinating with research firms and academic institutions to conduct coverage surveys and to track changes in malaria incidence and death, and monitoring of drug resistance.
+Malaria Consortium's SMC work varies by country, but in general includes the following activities.53 Determining the quantity of drugs needed, procurement of drugs, and international shipping54 Procurement and distribution of other SMC commodities55 Funding distributions, including in-country storage and transportation of drugs and payments to front-line distributors to compensate them for the time they spend on the program Technical assistance and logistical support for training SMC implementers, targeted supervision, community engagement and social and behavior change, drug safety, and review of prior implementation and revisions to procedures Financial management and oversight, including disbursing funds to local organizations, Ministries of Health, and/or CDs, collecting and validating receipts, and preparing financial reports Developing training and supervision materials and training staff at various levels56 Monitoring and evaluation, including direct observation of program activities by Malaria Consortium staff, funding and coordinating with research firms and academic institutions to conduct coverage surveys and to track changes in malaria incidence and death, and monitoring of drug resistance.57

 Advocacy and fundraising with governments, international, multinational, and bilateral organizations, donors, SMC working groups, researchers, and civil society.
 Conducting research that addresses knowledge gaps relating to SMC delivery, quality, and impact, writing and disseminating lessons learned and publications in peer-reviewed journals, and presenting at international global health conferences.
-See this spreadsheet for a list of Malaria Consortium's SMC operational research projects in 2019.57 Malaria Consortium notes that in 2020, it continued to implement SMC during the COVID-19 pandemic, reaching approximately 12 million children.
+See this spreadsheet for a list of Malaria Consortium's SMC operational research projects in 2019.
+Malaria Consortium notes that in 2020, it continued to implement SMC during the COVID-19 pandemic, reaching approximately 12 million children.
 Malaria Consortium established enhanced safety and infection prevention guidance for program delivery, which included providing guidance for SMC delivery by community distributors, procuring items such as face masks and hand sanitizer, and revising training and supervision documents and job aids.58

 ## Does it work?